 About Me.

-In 2024, Dr. Jalali was awarded the prestigious NIH Director’s New Innovator Award (DP2), through its Helping to End Addiction Long-term (HEAL) Initiative, a three-year $2.5 million grant recognizing exceptionally creative scientists whose innovative research ideas have the potential to make a significant impact on critical biomedical challenges related to pain, opioid use disorder, and overdose.
-Additionally, his growing research portfolio spans other areas, such as maternal and infant health, competition in healthcare markets, employment outcomes following post-incarceration substance use treatment, and statistical issues in medical decision science.
+In 2024, Dr. Jalali was awarded the prestigious NIH Director’s New Innovator Award (DP2), through its Helping to End Addiction Long-term (HEAL) Initiative, recognizing exceptionally creative scientists whose innovative research ideas have the potential to make a significant impact on critical biomedical challenges related to pain, opioid use disorder, and overdose.

-Dr. Jalali is committed to being an effective and engaging educator, creating an inclusive learning environment for his students.
-He teaches a graduate course on Cost Effectiveness Analysis at Weill Cornell Graduate School of Medical Sciences, and continually serves as a research mentor to both graduate and medical students.
+Dr. Jalali teaches a graduate course on Cost Effectiveness Analysis at Weill Cornell Graduate School of Medical Sciences, and continually serves as a research mentor to both graduate and medical students.